Y-qiu/Y-qiu/README.md

 - 👋 Hi, I’m @Y-qiu
 - 👀 I’m interested in bot
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning qq bot
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on qq bot
-- 📫 How to reach me ...
+- 📫 How to reach me.You can send me an email.
+My email is：3505255477@qq.com

 <!---
 Y-qiu/Y-qiu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.